 As your baby grows, the amount of space inside your belly region becomes limited.
-There is little muscle covering your belly button, so as your uterus grows it can push right up against it (source).
+There is little muscle covering your belly button, so as your uterus grows, it can push right up against it (1).

 Your expanding uterus is making room, and the only direction your belly button has to go is out as your abdomen faces forward.
-Some moms worry that their belly button can be stretched so far that it can literally pop.
+Some moms worry that their belly button might stretch so far that it will literally pop.
 This is not the case!

-Your skin is extremely elastic, but it knows its limits.
+Your skin is highly elastic, but it knows its limits.
 Your belly button will not fall off.

 You will probably notice this change around your second or third trimester.
 More specifically, around the 26th week.
 This occurs due to your stretching skin and the pressure from your growing uterus.
-Some people joke and say your belly button is like a timer, once it pops out, your baby is nearly ready to come out of the oven!
+Some people joke and say your belly button is like a pop-up turkey timer; once it pops out, your baby is nearly ready to come out of the oven!

-If your belly button hasn’t made its outward voyage yet, don’t be alarmed.
+Don’t be alarmed if your belly button hasn’t made its outward voyage yet.
 Some women’s belly buttons don’t pop out.
 They stay the same or become flat.
 This all depends on your weight before pregnancy and how much you have gained or stretched during pregnancy.

 It doesn’t mean something is wrong if your belly button doesn’t pop out.
-But if you’re concerned, you can consult with your doctor just in case and make sure that your little one is growing on schedule.
+But if you’re concerned, you can consult with your doctor to make sure your little one is growing on schedule.

 Most expectant mothers don’t even realize their belly button has popped out because it is almost always pain-free.
-It is not unusual to go to bed one night with an innie and wake up the next morning with an outie.
+It is not unusual to go to bed one night with an innie and wake up the following day with an outie.

 The actual act of popping is pain-free.
 The biggest disturbance is visual, not physical.
 It’s strange to look down and see that newly-prominent belly button.

-It may take some getting used to because your belly button will be visible through your clothes, but other than that you shouldn’t have any other issues.
+It may take some getting used to because your belly button will be visible through your clothes, but other than that, you shouldn’t have any issues.

 Other Issues You May Have Noticed

-These are some of the other symptoms that can arise from your belly button expansion.
+These are some of the other symptoms that can arise from your belly button expansion:

-Your belly button has popped out because your uterus has significantly grown.
-This growth causes your skin to stretch, which can lead to itchiness around your belly — especially your belly button.
+Your belly button pops out because your uterus has significantly grown.
+This growth causes your skin to stretch, leading to itchiness around your belly — especially your belly button.
 However, severe itching can also indicate that something more serious is occurring, such as a belly button infection.
 Always contact your doctor if you are concerned and if the itching is not resolving or it increases in severity.

 2. Umbilical Hernia

 If you notice an enlargement associated with pain and tenderness around your belly button, this could be the culprit.
-These are usually only dangerous if your intestines are protruding through the abdominal muscle since they can become trapped with decreased blood flow.
+These have the potential to be dangerous if your intestines protrude through the abdominal muscle since they can become trapped with decreased blood flow.

-You should consult with your doctor to make sure everything is safe, and to determine treatment options if necessary (source).
+You should consult with your doctor to ensure everything is safe and determine treatment options if necessary (3).
 Some surgeries can reverse this if it is serious, but it is a risky surgery during pregnancy.
-Usually, the issue can be fixed once your baby has been delivered.
+Usually, the issue can be fixed after delivery.

 3. Dark Rings

 Some mothers experience dark lines around their belly button.
 This is normal and is due to skin pigmentation, likely from hormones.
-It is also possible that as your skin stretched, light bruising occurred from the leaking of blood vessels under the skin.
+It is also possible that as your skin stretched, light bruising occurred from leaking blood vessels under the skin.
 Remember that as your belly button becomes an outie, it can become extra sensitive and develop what looks like a dark ring or bruise if it is irritated, such as when rubbing against clothing.

 4. Linea Nigra

-This is a dark line that extends from your navel to your pubic bone.
+This dark line extends from your navel to your pubic bone.
 Not all women will get it during pregnancy.
 It is usually present before pregnancy but is called the linea alba, which means “white line” and is not visible.

-The best thing you can do about your belly button popping out is embracing it.
+The best thing you can do about your belly button popping out is to embrace it.
 This is a milestone in your pregnancy — you are one step closer to meeting your little baby.

 Your belly button will not be in this permanent state forever.
-Just think, the popping out was a result of that little life inside of you growing bigger and bigger.
+Just think, the popping out resulted from that little life inside of you growing bigger and bigger.

 That is something that should make you proud, not embarrassed.
 Most pregnant women experience the belly button pop, so own it!

-It is only temporary, but if it bothers you there are ways that you can help mask its appearance underneath your clothing.
-You can wear tank tops underneath your shirts or choose thicker fabric that won’t cling to your outie and accentuate it.
+It is only temporary, but if it bothers you, there are ways that you can help mask its appearance underneath your clothing.
+You can wear tank tops underneath your shirts or choose a thicker fabric that won’t cling to your outie and accentuate it.

 Piercings are not a pain-free experience, so the thought of having to get yours redone after pregnancy can be a mood killer.
 Many moms can maintain their piercing throughout their entire pregnancy, so you might not have to go back in for round two!